 Year 11 students

-In autumn first half term students and their parents/ carers will be invited to an individual careers meeting along with the school careers advisor and the local authority advisor.
-At the meeting future options for the student will be discussed and if identified as a potential leaver then a person centred annual review will be held in the autumn second half term otherwise the annual review will be held in the spring term.
+Students and their parents/ carers will be invited to an individual careers meeting with the Careers Advisor.
+At the meeting future options for the student will be discussed and if they are leaving school support will be offered with applications etc.

 In the summer term students and their parents/ carers will be invited to an individual careers meeting with the school careers advisor where they can discuss their future options in order to make informed choices at the beginning of Year 14.

 The careers advisor will work with students on an individual or group basis as required in order to assist in reviewing their options, completing application forms and preparing for interviews.

 Our school Careers Advisor is Gordon Kerr, who is available to see all students in Year 8 and above for a careers interview, with parents/carers invited.

 A written report is then produced and sent to parents/carers.

 You can contact the Careers Adviser at any time on 0113 277 1603 or firstname.lastname@example.org with any queries.